The best carbon fiber tripods: get solid support for your camera while easing the load for the journey

 Aluminum vs Carbon Fiber

-Aluminum tripods are actually created from an aluminum alloy, and while not the strongest metal available, it is relatively strong for its weight.
+Aluminum tripods are created from an aluminum alloy, and while not the strongest metal available, it is relatively strong for its weight.
 It also has the benefit of being fairly malleable, meaning that if you manage to damage it via impact, it will more likely become bent rather than completely broken, and therefore still be usable.

 Carbon fiber tripods are touted as stronger and lighter than their metallic counterparts.
-When we refer to tripod ‘strength’ we’re essentially talking about tiffness – resistance to compression when a load is placed on top.
+When we refer to tripod ‘strength’ we’re essentially talking about stiffness – resistance to compression when a load is placed on top.
 Stiffness is measured in gigapascals (GPa), and aluminum scores 69 compared to around 181 for carbon fiber.
 So, for the same diameter tripod leg, carbon fiber is much stronger, and because the material is less dense, it’s far lighter, too (although you should note there are different grades of carbon fiber).

 Metal is a better thermal conductor than carbon fiber – which is bad news in cold weather as aluminum tripods will be incredibly cold to the touch – too cold to handle without gloves.
 Carbon fiber tripods are warmer to the touch, which landscape photographers will appreciate.
 Many aluminum tripods have a foam covering on a top leg section, but this further adds to the bulk, and you’ll still need gloves to set up the tripod.